suhasmaddali/Wheat-Disease-Detection-/README.md

 <img src = "https://github.com/suhasmaddali/Images/blob/main/hello-i-m-nik-AC_mtXehWzo-unsplash.jpg" width = "450" height = "350" /> <img src = "https://github.com/suhasmaddali/Images/blob/main/ales-krivec-QnNqGoCnBg0-unsplash.jpg" width = "450" height = "350"/>

-## 💻 Training with NVIDIA's RTX 2080 graphics card for Computer Vision Tasks

-1. GPU-accelerated deep learning frameworks offer flexibility to design and train deep neural networks.
-2. With cuDNN and Nvidia's graphics drivers, I was able to train the models really quickly by using GPU cores rather than the CPU cores.
-3. This led to a significant increase in the speed of training and developing convolutional neural networks (CNNs).

 ## Challenges
 When producing wheat, however, there might be various diseases attached to them.
 There could be diseases such as [Stripe Rust](https://smallgrains.wsu.edu/disease-resources/foliar-fungal-diseases/stripe-rust/) that affects the growth of wheat.
 As a result, the produce for that particular field is reduced to a large extent.